joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/11/30/us/covid-restrictions-california.html?searchResultPosition=7

 **Brady Puts Up a Fight, but It’s Mahomes and the Chiefs’ Day**\
-`Tyreek Hill terrorized the Buccaneers with 13 receptions for 269 receiving yards and three touchdowns.`\
+`Tyreek Hill had a career day against the Buccaneers with 13 receptions for 269 receiving yards and three touchdowns.`\
 https://nytimes.com/2020/11/30/sports/buccaneers-chiefs-tom-brady-patrick-mahomes.html?searchResultPosition=8

 **Noah Hawley Isn’t Done with ‘Fargo’**\